Spirast/Spirast/README.md

 Hello!
 My name is Spirast, and I am a passionate Lua scripter based in Las Vegas with two years of dedicated experience in scripting.

 Beyond technical skills, I am committed to continuous learning and always eager to tackle new challenges.
 Whether it’s developing innovative game mechanics or optimizing existing systems, I strive to deliver high-quality results.
+My programming is significantly enhanced by implementing Rojo into my workflow.

 ## Languages I code in
 - **Lua**: Two years of experience